 Workshop Structure

 The workshop occurs every Thursday morning from 9:00 to 10:15 a.m.
 The workshop has a maximum of six participants with twenty minutes allotted to each.
 One confirmed attendee is needed for the workshop to start.
 The workshop will be delivered through Zoom.
-Each writer must be on Zoom through a device so that writers could see them and share documents.
+Each writer must be on Zoom through a device so that writers can see them and share documents.
 The instructor will adjust the time allotted for each writer according to how many attendees the workshop has and how much time the workshop has left after general introductions and updates.

 Writing Coach